Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Probabilistic Circuits for MTP

 \subsection{Speculative Decoding with \ours}

 For \ourspl, we design an architecture that is \textit{self-drafting}~\citep{zhang2024, cai2024medusa}, i.e. where the draft and verifier models share the same LLM backbone.
 We use an MTP head~\citep{cai2024medusa,ankner2024hydra} augmented with our circuits to efficiently sample a draft, and an autoregressive \gls{stp} head as the verifier.
-Optionally, we also explore keeping a few final transformer layers separate in the two models by fine-tuning LoRA adaptors for the draft model's backbone.
+Optionally, we also keep a few final transformer layers separate in the two models by fine-tuning LoRA adapters for the draft model.

-Unlike previous self-drafting MTP works~\citep{cai2024medusa, ankner2024hydra}, we guarantee that the generated tokens are the same as those the autoregressive LLM would generate in expectation by using \textit{speculative decoding}~\citep{leviathan2022fast,chen2023accelerating}, \ie, we only generate the subset of drafted tokens accepted by our verifier.
-To keep latency low, we make only a single LLM call per speculative decoding cycle by re-using the LLM backbone state computed by the verifier for the draft model, where possible.
-We achieve this by modifying the speculative decoding algorithm slightly, as we detail in \cref{alg:self-speculative-decoding-pseudocode}.
+Unlike previous self-drafting MTP works~\citep{cai2024medusa, ankner2024hydra}, we guarantee that the generated tokens are exactly the same (\textit{greedy speculative decoding}~\citep{stern2018blockwise}) or the same in expectation (\textit{speculative sampling}) as those the autoregressive LLM would generate using \textit{speculative decoding}~\citep{leviathan2022fast,chen2023accelerating}, \ie, we only generate the subset of drafted tokens accepted by our verifier.
+To keep latency low, we make only a single LLM call per speculative decoding cycle by re-using, where possible, the LLM backbone state computed by the verifier for the draft model.
+Sharing the state forfeits the bonus token of standard speculative decoding, except in the rare case where no tokens are accepted; see~\cref{alg:self-speculative-decoding-pseudocode}.
+The GPU memory overhead of speculative decoding with our most expressive PCs is only 10-15\% more than \mtpff{}, see~\cref{fig:gpumem}.
+Next, we report results for \ours both for speculative sampling and greedy speculative decoding.

-Next we report results for sampling, but we also experimented with greedy speculative decoding \citep{stern2018blockwise} which guarantees argmax consistency.
-Both are suitable for \ourspl.